daitsuku/cherry-blossom-vscode-theme/README.md

 ## 🎨 Theme Variants

 - **Cherry Blossom Dark**: A sleek dark theme with vivid sakura pink accents
+- **Cherry Blossom Dark Reflection**: A refined dark theme with subtle cherry blossom reflections
+- **Cherry Blossom Dark Vivid**: Vibrant nature-inspired colors on a minimal dark background
 - **Cherry Blossom Night**: Inspired by Japan's night festivals with warm lantern-like glow
 - **Cherry Blossom Night Harmony**: A balanced dark theme with gentle sakura hues
 - **Cherry Blossom Night Twilight**: Sunset colors with floating sakura petals
 - **Cherry Blossom Night Breeze**: Cool blue tones with pink accents like petals in the wind
+- **Cherry Blossom Dimmed**: A deep dark theme with muted cherry tones and colorful syntax highlights
 - **Cherry Blossom Sky**: A light theme with the freshness of spring skies
 - **Cherry Blossom Warm**: A light theme capturing the warmth of spring in Japan
-- **Cherry Blossom Dark Vivid**: Vibrant nature-inspired colors on a minimal dark background
+- **Cherry Blossom Airy**: A delicate light theme with soft pastels like scattered petals

 ## ✨ Features